 Concluding observations of the Committee against Torture

-2.The Committee welcomes the report of Chad, which follows the Committee’s guidelines for the preparation of initial reports, but regrets that the report was submitted 11 years late.
+2.The Committee welcomes the submission of the second periodic report of the Philippines, which, while generally following the Committee’s guidelines for reporting, lacks statistical information and practical information on the implementation of the provisions of the Convention and relevant domestic legislation.
+The Committee regrets that the report was submitted 16 years late.

 B. Positive aspects

 4.The Committee welcomes that in the period since the consideration of the latest periodic report, the State party has ratified or acceded to the following international instruments:

 (a)The Convention on the Rights of Persons with Disabilities, in 2008;